-A number of factors continued to weigh on lenders' demand for corporate (PNFC) deposits in Q4.
-Strategic decisions to change funding structure and an increase in the cost of PNFC deposits relative to the price of other liabilities had continued to push down significantly on lenders' demand for PNFC deposits.
-Changes to non-price terms had also continued to have a negative impact.
-In contrast, market share objectives had made a small positive contribution (Chart 5).
-Most of these factors were expected to have a less negative impact on lenders' demand for PNFC deposits in 2014 Q1, with market share objectives expected to make a significant positive contribution.
+A number of factors weighed on lenders' demand for corporate (PNFC) deposits in Q1 (Chart 5).
+Regulatory drivers and an increase in the cost of PNFC deposits relative to the price of other liabilities had pushed down on lenders' demand.
+By contrast, market share objectives had pushed up significantly on lenders' demand for PNFC deposits.
+The contributions of most of these demand factors to changes in PNFC deposit volumes were expected to be broadly similar in Q2.